-Slapped cheek disease is normally a mild, short illness.
-However, the rash may appear to be quite dramatic.
+Slapped cheek disease is normally a mild, short illness, depsite the rash appearing to be quite dramatic.
 No treatment is usually needed.
 However, it can cause harm to an unborn baby so women who are pregnant and come into contact with people who have this illness need to seek medical advice.

 Slapped cheek disease is sometimes called fifth disease or erythema infectiosum.
 It is an infection caused by the parvovirus B19 virus.